keichan34/piglatinja/readme.txt

 Overrides the current language and translates all messages into nonsensical Japanese characters.
 This way you can easily see what strings might look like in a full-width character locale.

-Also gives you an idea of what happens when a long string may break the layout of your theme / plugin.
+Also gives you an idea of what happens when a long string may break the layout of your theme/plugin.

 Based on [Pig Latin](http://wordpress.org/plugins/piglatin/)

 == License ==

 Pig Latin for Japanese
-Copyright (C) 2013 Keitaroh Kobayashi
+Copyright (C) 2013-2019 Keitaroh Kobayashi

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by